peteanderson80/Matterport3DSimulator/tasks/R2R/README.md

 ## Training and Evaluation

+There is a test server and leaderboard available at [EvalAI](https://evalai.cloudcv.org/web/challenges/challenge-page/97/overview).

-To train the seq2seq model with student-forcing:
+To train the baseline seq2seq model with student-forcing:
 ```
 python tasks/R2R/train.py
 ```

-To run some simple baselines:
+To run some simple learning free baselines:
 ```
 python tasks/R2R/eval.py
 ```